-Minor blast near Israeli Embassy in New Delhi; Investigators recover envelope from spot
+Minor blast near Israeli Embassy in Delhi; security beefed up across states

 New Delhi, Jan 29: A blast took place outside the Israeli Embassy in the heart of Lutyens' Delhi on Friday evening, a fire service official said.
 No one was injured.
 Some cars were damaged in the blast that took place near the pavement outside the embassy on APJ Abdul Kalam Road, a very high-security zone in the national capital.

 Meanwhile, Investigators have recovered an envelope from the spot, text written on it is related to Israel Embassy officials.
 Investigators are looking into whether it is linked to the incident or not, news agency ANI quoted sources.
+The team also recovered ball bearing from the blast site.

 Delhi Police Additional PRO Anil Mittal said that initial impressions suggest that it could be a mischievous attempt to create a sensation.